msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_5_cameras.md

 *   MAY have fixed-focus or EDOF (extended depth of field) hardware.
 *   MAY include a flash.

-If the Camera includes a flash:
+If the camera includes a flash:

 *    [C-2-1] the flash lamp MUST NOT be lit while an `android.hardware.Camera.PreviewCallback` instance has been registered